Duong-Huynh-Thai-Duong/PollBuilder/README.md

-# 🐇ThruSub (PollBuilder)
+# ThruSub (PollBuilder)

 ## Project Description
 ThruSub is a modern, responsive web application designed for creating, sharing, and analyzing custom polls.
 Built with a clean, Pinterest-inspired user interface, it provides a seamless experience for both poll creators and voters.

 **Key Features:**
 *   **Dynamic Poll Creation:** Create polls with various question types (Multiple Choice, Yes/No, 1-5 Star Ratings, and Open Text).
-*   **Secure Voting:** Enforces a strict "one-vote-per-person" policy using browser token cookies to prevent duplicate submissions.
+*   **Secure Voting:** Enforces a strict "one-vote-per-person" policy using secure browser cookies to prevent duplicate submissions.
 *   **Creator Security:** Integrates ASP.NET Core Identity for secure account management, featuring a strict 30-minute session timeout for inactive creators.
 *   **Responsive Design:** Fully optimized for both desktop and mobile devices.

 ---

 ## Architecture Description
-This application is built using the **Clean Architecture** pattern in ASP.NET Core to ensure separation of concerns, maintainability, and scalability.
+This application is built using the **Clean Architecture** pattern in ASP.NET Core.
+By separating our core business rules from the user interface, the application remains highly maintainable and testable.

 1.  **Domain Layer (`PollBuilder.Domain`):**
     Contains the core enterprise logic and entities (`Poll`, `Question`, `Option`, `Vote`) without any dependencies on external frameworks or databases.
 2.  **Application Layer (`PollBuilder.Application`):**
     Defines the business logic, interfaces (`IPollService`), and Data Transfer Objects (DTOs) used to pass data between layers.
 3.  **Infrastructure Layer (`PollBuilder.Infrastructure`):**
-    Handles external concerns.
-It implements the interfaces defined in the Application layer, manages the Entity Framework Core `ApplicationDbContext`, handles database migrations, and configures Identity services.
+    Implements the interfaces defined in the Application layer, manages the Entity Framework Core `ApplicationDbContext`, handles database migrations, and configures Identity services.
 4.  **Presentation Layer (`PollBuilder.MVC`):**
     The front-facing ASP.NET Core MVC web application.
-It handles routing, HTTP requests, Razor Views, and UI styling using custom CSS.
+It consumes the core application logic directly via dependency injection to render Razor HTML pages, handle form submissions, and manage the UI/UX styling.

 ---